Himanshu-Singh-Chauhan/Carbon-ShadCN-Copper-for-windows/README.md

 # Carbon - (ShadCN Copper for windows)

+just leave a star if you liked it.

 Carbon is a small Windows companion for capturing selected text, organizing prompts, and keeping follow-up work nearby.
 Everything is stored locally.